nexmo-se/dialogflow-cx-connector/README.md

-# Dialogflow CX connector code
+# Google Dialogflow CX Connector

 You can use the Dialogflow CX (DF CX) connector code to connect a Vonage Voice API call to a DF CX agent and then have an audio conversation with the agent.
 Caller's queries and agent's responses transcripts are posted back to the Vonage Voice API application.